Dre Campbell Farm

 There’s no need to reach for toxic insecticides.
 Azera Gardening’s organic insecticide is just as effective and much safer for you and the environment.

 It’s made with all-natural ingredients—pyrethrins and azadirachtin.
-This pesticide kills the worms on contact.
+This pesticide kills the caterpillars on contact.

 16. Bug Buster-O